at-internet/atinternet-apple-sdk/README.md

 * Static framework support added for Cocoapods.
 It works well for Swift Apps but the ObjC integration seems unstable.
 * GDPR : _ATInternet.OptOut_ , _ATInternet.preventICloudSync_ , _ATInternet.databasePath_

-# SmartTracker iOS
-SmartTracker makes it quick and easy to track your mobile app performance.
-Using a single line of code, tag your app just by navigating through its content in our simple tagging interface available at [livetagging.atinternet-solutions.com].
-Update and correct your tags in just minutes, and your changes will be pushed to users’ phones in real time: You’ll no longer need to resubmit to app stores and hope users update each time you edit your tagging.
-The feature is still experimental, if you need any help don't hesitate to submit an issue.

 ### Integration
 Find the integration information by following [this link]